 Your family has just sat down to dinner.
 Out of nowhere, your child with

-ADHD (also known as ADD) becomes very grumpy and edgy.
-She complains about her food and other things.
-She’s restless and can’t sit still at the table.
-Soon she’s up walking around.
+(also known as ADD) becomes very grumpy and edgy, complaining about the food and other things.
+Your child can’t sit still at the table and soon is walking around.

-This isn’t the first time she’s behaved this way, however.
+This isn’t the first time your child has behaved this way, however.
 In fact, it happens almost every day at about the same time.
 What’s going on?

 If your child’s

 is wearing off, that could be the cause.
 When

 flare up at the time you’d expect the medication to be wearing off, you may be seeing a “medication rebound.”

 Rebound is the brain’s reaction when a stimulant medication is wearing off.
 When the medication leaves the system too quickly, it causes ADHD symptoms to return, sometimes with a vengeance.

 The good news is that for some kids, this intense reaction usually lasts for only about an hour or so.
 Sometimes an adjustment in medication can help reduce rebound.

 Rebound is directly linked to metabolism and how fast your child’s body processes a stimulant medicine.
 The rate at which the medication wears off isn’t the same for all kids.

 For some, a long-acting (“all day”) stimulant medicine may work for 10 hours.
 For others, that same medication may last only for six.